 Making your way further in the Panorama route, there await the 95 meters tall Lisbon Falls that is known to be the highest in the region.
 The Berlin falls comes the next in the route before proceeding forward to explore the Bourke’s Luck Potholes.
 Now these potholes lying at the confluence of Treur River and Blyde River are the major attraction falling in the Panorama that defines the charisma of nature.
 These are formed due to continuous erosion by water that resulted in the strange cylindrical formations of these rocks all in varied colours of white, yellow and brown.

 Rest amidst the lush and scenic landscape of Lowveld Viewpoint from where you can spot the Three Rondavels.
 The excursion ends at the Echo Caves once you explore the trio of distinctive rock at the Three Rondavels.
 It encloses the green dense woodlands and the Blyde River Canyon.

 Panorama Route can be covered en-route kruger national park.

 Another point that makes the Panorama route famous is the close distance from the wildlife reserve of South Africa.
-The panorama route is known to be the major tourism aspect in south africa.
+The panorama route is known to be the major tourism aspect in South Africa.
 One of the main reasons that Panorama can reside in your travel list of South Africa, is Kruger National Park.
 En-routing the Panorama Route during the Kruger journey or planning a day out from the nearest Hazyview is the best way to explore the region.
-The best accommodation and short distance make the reaching the Panorama Route much convenient for travellers.
+The best accommodation and short distance make the reaching the Panorama Route much convenient for travelers.